-When I first meet clients for mediation or collaborative divorce, the first thing we talk about are their goals for a divorce.
-This is a standard process for alternative dispute resolution and sets a touchstone that we return to throughout our work.
-Even if you are using another process for your divorce, understanding your goals and concerns can help guide you towards a better outcome.
+When I meet clients who are going through a divorce, the first thing we talk about are their goals for their divorce.
+This is a touchstone that we return to throughout our work.
+Whether you are using litigation, negotiation, or some other process for your divorce, understanding your goals and concerns can help guide you towards a better outcome.

 What are your goals for a divorce?

 Start your process by considering your goals for a divorce.
 Your goals may be about the process (e.g., “I want to get through this in a respectful way”), your kids (e.g., “I want my kids to be okay”) or other matters (e.g., “I want us both to have enough money when this is done”).
 It is common that your concerns will be the flip side of your goals.
 For example, many people worry about the impact the divorce will have on their kids, about spending too much money on the process, or about hating each other after the divorce is final.
 Be thoughtful and thorough and revisit your lists throughout the divorce.

 How Can Goals and Concerns Help with the Process?